 Cashman's contention was that it was the Yankees who controlled A-Rod's rehab schedule and not his doctor.
 Cashman would later apologize for his outburst, and A-Rod released a statement at the time as well.

-Still, it appears that Cashman really has no desire to see A-Rod back in a Yankees uniform, no matter if a half-healthy A-Rod can hit better than the current cast of characters who have played third base this season.
+Still, it seemed Cashman really had no desire to see A-Rod back in a Yankees uniform, no matter if a half-healthy A-Rod could have hit better than the current cast of characters who played third base this past season.